patternfly/patternfly-elements/elements/pfe-navigation/documentation/custom-dropdown-layout.md

 * `col-md-4` - Be 33% width at 768px and above
 * `col-xl-3` - Be 25% width at 1200px and above

 It's wise to start by putting `col-xs-12` on each column so they're full width at mobile sizes, then adding additional classes for larger breakpoints.
-Each column will probably have about 2-4 column classes when it's finished.
+It's common to have 2-4 of these column classes on an element when the markup looks and behaves as desired.

 ## Column Start & End Classes